- Search The Registry

 - My Account

 This date in 1854 marks the birth of Olivia Davidson Washington.
 She was a Black educator and administrator.

 The daughter of an ex-slave and freeborn mother (Elias and Eliza), Davidson was one of seven children born in Virginia.
 The entire family migrated to southern Ohio in 1857, where Elias died, prompting Eliza to settle further north in Albany and Athens.
 This area was influential as an environment for her education at the Enterprise Academy and an atmosphere of strong anti-slavery sentiment (the site for three routes of the Underground Railroad).
 Davidson knew and interacted with many Oberlin College liberals and the ever-changing urban area.
 She began teaching at the age of sixteen in Ohio and Mississippi.

 In 1886, she addressed the Alabama State Teacher Association on the topic “How Shall We Make the Women of Our Race Stronger?” stating the way to improve the situation for Black Americans was to work with the girls who were the “Hope of the Race.”
 After two years in the Magnolia State, Davidson accepted employment in Memphis, Tennessee.
-It was a challenging time due to the worst four-year financial period in the city’s history and a yellow fever epidemic in 1878.
+It was challenging due to the worst four-year financial period in the city’s history and a yellow fever epidemic in 1878.
 She was on summer break in Ohio when the epidemic broke out.